Skip to main content

 Open the upload dialog

-Inside your project, start an upload — or drag a file directly onto the page.
+Inside your project, click Upload — or drag a file directly onto the page.

 2